evanap003300/RPN-Calculator/README.md

 * Java JDK 8 or higher.
 * Basic knowledge of Java and command-line tools.
 * Terminal or IDE to compile and run Java code.

-## Contributing

-Contributions are welcome!
-If you'd like to suggest improvements, add new features, or fix bugs:

-1. Fork this repository.
-2. Create a feature or bugfix branch.
-3. Make your changes and commit them.
-4. Open a pull request describing your update.

-## License

-This project is licensed under the MIT License.

-## Author

-Created by Evan Phillips.